Oh, the anticipation! What mistake should I avoid when moving to Myrtle Beach?

 What is the process of changing my tags?

 After paying the small tax, ensure you hold on to the original paid vehicle property tax receipt, as you will need this in the next step to register your vehicle.
-Residents that move to South Carolina from out-of-state after July 1 2017 also have to pay a one-time Infrastructure Maintenance Fee (or IMF) of $250 – this is in addition to the fees applicable to the title, registration and property tax.
-After you have the receipts, residents of Myrtle Beach are now ready to register their vehicle.
+Residents that move to South Carolina from out-of-state, also have to pay a one-time Infrastructure Maintenance Fee (or IMF) of $250 – this is in addition to the fees applicable to the title, registration and property tax.
+After you have the receipts, residents of Myrtle Beach are now ready to register their vehicles.

 The next step is to head to your local Department of Motor Vehicles – the address for the Department of Motor Vehicles in Myrtle Beach is 1200 21st Ave N, Myrtle Beach, SC 29577.
 Hopefully, there is a short line (or ideally, none at all!) and you can then get your in-state registration and license.
 Starting the month that the vehicle was registered, the South Carolina car registration certificate is valid for two years.

 What do I need to bring with me to transfer my out-of-state title and/or registration?

 You will need to bring a few things with you the day you go for your in-state tags.
 Be sure to check that you have all of the following items or you will not be able to complete the process that day:

 -$250 Infrastructure Maintenance Fee

 -The original receipt showing payment in full for the vehicle property tax